Prof. Daniel N. Wilke

 Dr. Muaaz Bhamjee

-Dr. Muaaz Bhamjee is currently a senior lecturer in the Department of Mechanical Engineering Science at the UJ.
-He lectures the first year Introduction to Engineering Design modules.
-He is involved in research and has published in the fields of Computational fluid dynamics (CFD), Heat and Mass Transfer, Experimental Fluid Dynamics, Lattice Boltzmann Modelling, Multiphase Flow, Solar and Renewable Energy, Solar Air Heating, Atomic Layer Deposition (ALD) Modelling, Fluid-Structure Interaction (FSI), Fluid Dynamics in Biomedical Applications and Engineering Education.
+Dr. Muaaz Bhamjee is currently a Staff Research Scientist at IBM Research – Africa.
+He has been involved in research and has published in the fields of Computational fluid dynamics (CFD), Heat and Mass Transfer, Experimental Fluid Dynamics, Lattice Boltzmann Modelling, Multiphase Flow, Solar and Renewable Energy, Solar Air Heating, Atomic Layer Deposition (ALD) Modelling, Fluid-Structure Interaction (FSI), Fluid Dynamics in Biomedical Applications and Engineering Education.

 Head of Special Interest Groups